pbv-public/fastify-firestore-service/README.md

 * The `NODE_ENV` environment variable is not localhost
 * The service's logging configuration has the `sentryDSN` parameter set

+Deliberate client errors -- a `RequestError` (or subclass) with HTTP status
+< 500 -- are expected outcomes and are NOT reported to Sentry (they are
+still logged and returned to the caller as usual).
+To report one anyway, flag it at the throw site with
+`throw new BadRequestException('...').forceSentry()`.
+Any error NOT thrown through the exception classes is always reported, even if it carries a 4xx `statusCode` (e.g., a third-party HTTP client error that escaped uncaught), so unexpected errors can never be silently dropped.
+Errors that fire in bursts (e.g., during a dependency outage) can be throttled with `.rateLimitSentry(windowMs)`.

 The Sentry repo will include:
 * Information about the user like ID or IP, as well as their user agent header
 * Information about the request including HTTP method, URL and response code